narravaganza/narravaganza.github.io/about.markdown

 layout: default
 title: About
 permalink: /about/
-preview: Narravaganza is a collection of funny short stories written in digital vernacular, the writing style of the Internet.
+preview: A collection of funny short stories written in digital vernacular, the writing style of the Internet.
 ---

 # Goals